siangernlow/addressbook-level3/docs/DeveloperGuide.md

     System may decide to continue adding items.
 In that case, return to step 4.
     Otherwise, use case ends.

-**UC23 - Export data to a CSV file**

-**MSS**

-1. User requests to export data to a CSV file.
-2. System requests for information.
-3. User enters the information required.
-4. System exports the item to a CSV file and informs the user.

-  Use case ends.

-**Extensions**

-* 3a.
-There is an error in the information entered.
-    * 3a1.
-System requests for correct information.
-    * 3a2.
-User enters new input.

-    Steps 3a1 - 3a2 are repeated until the information entered is correct.
-        Use case resumes at step 3.
-* 4a.
-The system is unable to export data to a file.
-    * 4a1.
-System informs the user of the error.

-    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.